-- 6.1.
-Medication will only be administered at school if it would be detrimental to the pupil not to do so. - 6.2.
-Staff will check the expiry date of each medication being administered to the pupil each time it is administered. - 6.3.
-Prior to administering medication, staff members will check the maximum dosage and when the previous dose was taken. - 6.4. .
-Only suitably qualified members of staff will administer a controlled drug. - 6.5. .
+- 7.1.
+Medication will only be administered at school if it would be detrimental to the pupil not to do so. - 7.2.
+Staff will check the expiry date of each medication being administered to the pupil each time it is administered. - 7.3.
+Prior to administering medication, staff members will check the maximum dosage and when the previous dose was taken. - 7.4.
+Only suitably qualified members of staff will administer a controlled drug. - 7.5.
 Medication will be administered in a private and comfortable environment.
 In the Prep-School this will (other than is exceptional circumstances) be in the School Medical Room adjacent to the School office where there is also a fridge in which the medication will be stored.
-In the Nursery, medication will be administered in the School office and medication stored in the fridge in the staff room on the first floor. - 6.6. .
+In the Nursery, medication will be administered in the School office and medication stored in the fridge in the staff room on the first floor. - 7.6.
 The Medical room at the Prep-School is equipped with the following provisions: - Arrangements for increased privacy where intimate contact is necessary - Facilities to enable staff members to wash their hands before and after administering medication, and to clean any equipment after use if necessary - Available PPE for use where necessary

-In practice, at the Nursery most everyday over the counter medication will be administered in the school office but the Medical room at the Nursery can be used when required and is also equipped with the following provisions:
+In practice, at the Nursery most everyday over the counter medication will be administered in the most practical location according to the age of the child but the Medical room at the Nursery can be used when required and is also equipped with the following provisions:

-- Arrangements for increased privacy where intimate contact is necessary - Facilities to enable staff members to wash their hands before and after administering medication, and to clean any equipment after use if necessary - Available PPE for use where necessary - 6.7.
-Before administering medication, the responsible member of staff should check: - The pupil's identity.
+- Arrangements for increased privacy where intimate contact is necessary - Facilities to enable staff members to wash their hands before and after administering medication, and to clean any equipment after use if necessary - Available PPE for use where necessary

-- That the school possesses written consent from a parent. - That the medication name and strength and dose instructions match the details on the consent form. - That the name on the medication label is the name of the pupil who is being given the medication. - That the medication to be given is within its expiry date. - That the child has not already been given the medication within the accepted timeframe. - 6.8.
-If there are any concerns surrounding giving medication to a pupil, the medication will not be administered and the school will consult with the pupil's parent or a healthcare professional, documenting any action taken. - 6.9.
-If a pupil cannot receive medication in the method supplied, e.g. a capsule cannot be swallowed, written instructions on how to administer the medication must be provided by the pupil's parent, following advice from a healthcare professional. - 6.10.
-If a pupil refuses to take their medication, staff will not force them to do so, but will follow the procedure agreed upon in their IHPs, and parents will be informed so that alternative options can be considered. - 6.11.
-The school will not be held responsible for any side effects that occur when medication is taken correctly. - 6.12.
-Written records will be kept of all medication administered to pupils, including the date and time that medication was administered and the name of the staff member responsible. - 6.13. .
+- 7.7.
+Before administering medication, the responsible member of staff should check: - The pupil's identity. - That the school possesses written consent from a parent. - That the medication name and strength and dose instructions match the details on the consent form. - That the name on the medication label is the name of the pupil who is being given the medication. - That the medication to be given is within its expiry date. - That the child has not already been given the medication within the accepted time frame. - 7.8.
+If there are any concerns surrounding giving medication to a pupil, the medication will not be administered and the school will consult with the pupil's parent or a healthcare professional, documenting any action taken. - 7.9.
+If a pupil cannot receive medication in the method supplied, e.g. a capsule cannot be swallowed, written instructions on how to administer the medication must be provided by the pupil's parent, following advice from a healthcare professional. - 7.10.
+If a pupil refuses to take their medication, staff will not force them to do so, but will follow the procedure agreed upon in their IHPs, and parents will be informed so that alternative options can be considered. - 7.11.
+The school will not be held responsible for any side effects that occur when medication is taken correctly. - 7.12.
+Written records will be kept of all medication administered to pupils, including the date and time that medication was administered and the name of the staff member responsible. - 7.13.
 Records are stored in accordance with the Record Management Policy.

-7. Out of school activities and trips
+8. Out of school activities and trips